-Overview Economic stimulus measures Movement Control Order and Tax Administrative Concessions On 16 March 2020, the Malaysian government announced a Movement Control Order (MCO), On 27 February 2020, the Malaysian government announced a RM20bn (approx. US\$4.75bn) stimulus package comprising tax and non-tax measures, anchored on three strategies ("First initially effective from 18 March 2020 to 31 March 2020.
-The MCO was subsequently extended Economic Stimulus Package"): four times, with certain restrictions applying until 9 June 2020.
-In response to the movement restrictions, the Malaysian Inland Revenue Board publishes a Strategy 1: Mitigating impact of COVID-19 by easing cashflow, providing assistance to affected affected individuals, promoting human capital development and stimulating the tourism regularly updated Frequently Asked Questions (FAQ) document addressing a range of tax sector. administrative concessions and other operational and tax administrative matters relevant during the MCO.
-Strategy 2: Catalyzing Rakyat-centric (i.e., people-centric) economic growth Strategy 3: Promoting guality investment On 19 March 2020, Malaysia's central bank cut its statutory reserve ratio by 100 basis points to 2%, releasing RM30 billion (approx, \$6.81 billion) into the banking system On 27 March 2020, the Malaysian government announced a second economic stimulus package of RM230bn (approx. US\$52.87bn), representing 17% of the country's GDP ("Second Economic Stimulus Package").
-The Second Economic Stimulus Package focuses on protecting the welfare and well-being of Malaysians and alleviating cashflow pressure on businesses.

-On 6 April 2020, the Malaysian government announced an additional RM10bn (approx. US\$2.32bn) stimulus package aimed predominantly at alleviating the cashflow burden of small and medium enterprises (SMEs) and to incentivize SMEs to retain employees during the MCO.

-On 5 June 2020, the Malaysian government announced a fourth economic stimulus package of RM35bn (approx. \$8.2bn) to regenerate the national economy as it recovers from the impact of COVID-19
+- On 27 February 2020, the Malaysian government announced a RM20bn (approx. U\$\$4.75bn) stimulus package comprising tax and non-tax measures, anchored on three strategies ("First Economic Stimulus Package"): - Strategy 1: Mitigating impact of COVID-19 by easing cashflow, providing assistance to affected individuals, promoting human capital development and stimulating the tourism sector. - Strategy 2: Catalyzing Rakyat-centric (i.e., people-centric) economic growth - Strategy 3: Promoting quality investment - On 19 March 2020, Malaysia's central bank cut its statutory reserve ratio by 100 basis points to 2%, releasing RM30 billion (approx. \$6.81 billion) into the banking system - On 27 March 2020, the Malaysian government announced a second economic stimulus package of RM230bn (approx. US\$52.87bn), representing 17% of the country's GDP ("Second Economic Stimulus Package").
+The Second Economic Stimulus Package focuses on protecting the welfare and well-being of Malaysians and alleviating cashflow pressure on businesses. - On 6 April 2020, the Malaysian government announced an additional RM10bn (approx. US\$2.32bn) stimulus package aimed predominantly at alleviating the cashflow burden of small and medium enterprises (SMEs) and to incentivize SMEs to retain employees during the MCO. - On 5 June 2020, the Malaysian government announced a fourth economic stimulus package of RM35bn (approx. \$8.2bn) to regenerate the national economy as it recovers from the impact of COVID-19